 Description

-DESCRIPTION: the bridge arcs towards the centre above three unequal semi-circular arches with reeded soffits, raised architraves and projecting fluted keystones.
-The taller central arch is bordered by plain pilasters supported by octagonal cutwaters with domed tops.
-Flanking the outer pair of arches are rusticated advanced piers containing semi-circular headed niches and blank semi-circular headed panels with keystones.
-The balustraded top sits on a dentil cornice.
-The swept ends to the bridge have balustrades with moulded coping.
-These terminate in circular abutment piers with moulded plinths and domed caps.
+The bridge has a graceful arc above three unequal semi-circular arches, which have reeded soffits, raised architraves, and projecting fluted keystones.
+The taller central arch is flanked by plain pilasters that are supported by octagonal cutwaters with domed tops.
+The outer pair of arches is accompanied by rusticated advanced piers that contain semi-circular headed niches and blank semi-circular headed panels, each adorned with keystones.
+At the top, a balustrade rests on a dentil cornice.
+The swept ends of the bridge feature balustrades with moulded coping, which terminate in circular abutment piers that have moulded plinths and domed caps.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.